codehsbooks/introcs/Animation-and-Games/mouse-events-mouse-moved.md

 # Mouse Move Events

 In the previous chapter, you learned how to respond to a mouse click.
 But what if you want to respond to a user moving a mouse?
 What if the user holds the mouse button down?
 What if they drag the mouse?
 How would we handle these things?
 Surely, there must be a way!
-Well, good news!
-There is!

 ### More Mouse Methods